Tip O'Neill (baseball): Career statistics

-Later years and honours
+Later years, death and honours

 Shortly after O'Neill retired from baseball, The Sporting Life reported in July 1893 that he was "making book" at Sheepshead Bay, a horse racing track in New York City.
 He also worked as a "big league umpire" and as a scout for various baseball clubs, including the Chicago White Sox.
 He moved to Montreal, Quebec where he lived with his brother and assisted in acquiring a minor league baseball club for the city.

-On New Year's Eve 1915, O'Neill died suddenly at age 55 while riding on a Montreal streetcar.
-The cause of death was an "attack of heart disease."
-He was buried at St. Mary Cemetery in Woodstock, Ontario.
+On December 31, 1915, O'Neill died suddenly at age 55 in Montreal while riding a streetcar.
+The cause of death was determined to be a heart attack.
+His body was returned to Woodstock and he was buried in St. Mary Cemetery.

-In 1983, O'Neill was posthumously honoured as one of the first inductees of the Canadian Baseball Hall of Fame.
-The Canadian Hall each year presents the Tip O'Neill Award in his honour to "the player judged to have excelled in individual achievement and team contribution while adhering to baseball's highest ideals."

-A municipal baseball field in Woodstock, Ontario is named Tip O'Neill Field in his honour.

-James "Tip" O'Neill was inducted into the Ontario Sports Hall of Fame in 1997.
+In 1983, O'Neill was posthumously honoured as one of the first inductees into the Canadian Baseball Hall of Fame which, each year, presents the Tip O'Neill Award in his honour to "the player judged to have excelled in individual achievement and team contribution while adhering to baseball's highest ideals."
+A municipal baseball field in Woodstock is named Tip O'Neill Field in his honour.
+He was inducted into the Ontario Sports Hall of Fame in 1997.

 Other "Tip" O'Neills

 During the late 19th century and early 20th century, there were several other athletes who went by the name "Tip" O'Neill.
 In 1898, O'Neill wrote to The Sporting Life to correct a report that he was managing a baseball team in Montgomery, Alabama.
 He noted: "It seems strange that every ball player whose name happens to be O'Neill should call himself Tip.
 One Tip died in London, Can., a few years ago, and when I would meet friends that I had not met for some time they would take me for a ghost.
 The Chicago "Record" last spring had me dying of consumption."

 The confusion of "Tip" O'Neills continues as some sources erroneously state that O'Neill served as the president of the Western League, a minor league based in the Midwestern United States.
 To the contrary, the individual who served as president of the Western League was Norris "Tip" O'Neill.

-Years later, the future American politician and Speaker of the House, Thomas "Tip" O'Neill (1912–94), was given the nickname "Tip" as a boy, due to his shared surname with the 19th century baseball player.
+Years later, the future American politician and Speaker of the House, Thomas "Tip" O'Neill (1912–1994), was given the nickname "Tip" as a boy, due to his shared surname with the 19th century baseball player.